 10km Route Description

-The race starts at 10.30am just off Golf Course Road
+The race starts at 10.30am at Yerix Reach Access Trail just off Golf Course Road

 The trail follows the Upper Waiau River firstly at river level before climbing up to higher terraces on three occasions.
 A relatively flat section with a few rises lets you reach the Lake Te Anau Control Structure where a drink station will greet you.

-From there, the township of Te Anau will pop in and out of view, follow the great lake and mountain views, passing Tui Bay and the Bird Sanctuary and past the Marakura Yacht Club, before joining the lake trail along the waterfront to finish at Lions Park in the centre of Te Anau.
+From there, the township of Te Anau will pop in and out of view.
+Follow stunning lake and mountain views, passing Tui Bay and the Bird Sanctuary and on past the Marakura Yacht Club.

 Elevation is between 190m and 240m.